ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 * The Dark Cloud cover(basically Bearish piercing pattern)

 #### Bullish piercing pattern
 In a bullish piercing pattern, P2's blue candle engulfs between 50% to a 100% of P1's red candle.
 As long as this is satisfied, all the conclusions of the bullish engulfing pattern apply here.
-Risk taker initiates the buy at arounf the closing time of P2's candle after ensuring it pierces it.
+Risk taker initiates the buy at around the closing time of P2's candle after ensuring it pierces it.
 Risk averse initiates the trade only after ensuring P2 is a blue candle on P3.
 Stop loss is the lower b/w P1 and P2.

 #### The Dark Cloud Cover
 P2's red candle engulfs b/w 50 to 100% of P1's length.
 Risk taker shorts around closing of P2 while risk averse initiates short on P3 after ensuring P2 is red candle and ignoring if P3 starts forming z blue candle.
 Stop-loss is higher b/w P1 and P2's candle.

 #### Some commentary by the author
 Stocks in the same sector have similar price movements.
-But if they move differently,  trading based on engulfing is much more secure than a piercing pattern simply because the contednign forces a re much more stronger there.
+But if they move differently,  trading based on engulfing is much more secure than a piercing pattern simply because the challenging forces a re much more stronger there.

 However, soon in the course, we should check these patterns against a checklist of 5-6 conditions.
 If a piercing condition satisfies more point in a checklist than the engulfing pattern, the piercing will be preferred.